We strive to

 Weekly updates

-Graduate students and postdoctoral researchers must provide me with a weekly update on what they did, which tasks are pending, and which topics we need to discuss.
-While most of these updates focus on research, they should also include any other items that require my input, such as course planning, preparing for tests, applying for fellowships or awards, and other career-building topics.
+Graduate students and postdoctoral researchers (including visiting students) must provide me with a weekly update on what they did, which tasks are pending, and which topics we need to discuss.
+While most of these updates focus on research, they should also include any other items that require my input, such as course planning, applying for fellowships or awards, and other career-building topics.
 These updates should be given in a Word document in our Teams channel, unless we have agreed otherwise.

-Undergraduate students should also provide me or their primary mentor with a semi-regular weekly update, which can be done verbally during our meetings or via Teams.
+Undergraduate students should also provide me (or their graduate mentor) with a semi-regular weekly update, either verbally during our meetings or via Teams.
 However, they are encouraged and welcome to adopt the same format as graduate students and postdoctoral researchers.

 Publishing